djalbat/occam-parsers/README.md

                                             |   ε

-Work on the Gallina specification is very much a work in progress for two reasons.
+The Gallina grammar is very much a work in progress for two reasons.
 Firstly, the official specification is somewhat informal and appears to be incomplete or at least a little out of date.
 Secondly, the Coq proof assistant supports extensible grammars.
 Eventually however the Occam proof assistant will support these, too.

+## Features

+Aside from the aforementioned support for terminal symbols that do not require quotes, the BNF grammar has the following features:

+- `*` zero or more operator
+- `+` one or more operator
+- `?` optional operator

+These bind tightly to symbols and can therefore be re-used as terminal symbols in their own right.
+Recall the grammar in the introduction, which re-uses `*` and `+` as terminal symbols.

+- Regular expressions

+These are probably best avoided in production grammars but are useful for illustrative purposes.
+Note that the regular expression for natural numbers finds its way both into the aforementioned grammar and the terminal symbols regular expression in the basic example.
+In the grammar the regular expression includes leading and trailing anchors:

+   /^\d+$/

+Recall that the terminal symbols regular expression is also passed to the lexer, which will pick out matching content as individual tokens.
+Hence the anchors are matched, although that can be safely done away with.

 ## Building